-Label Description System NameAn administratively assigned name for this managed node.
-By convision is the node's fully-qualified domain name.
-A domain name is a text of drawn from the alphabet (A-Z, a-z), digits (0-9), minus sign (-).
-No sign characters are permitted as part of a name.
-The first character must alpha character.
-And the first or last character must not be a minus allowed string length is 0 to 255.
+Label Description System Name An administratively assigned name for this managed node.
+By convention, this is the node's fully-qualified domain name.
+A domain name is a text string drawn from the alphabet (A-Z, a-z), digits (0-9), minus sign (-).
+No space characters are permitted as part of a name.
+The first character must be an alpha character.
+And the first or last character must not be a minus sign.
+The allowed string length is 0 to 255.
 System Description The device's Description.
-System LocationThe physical location of this node(e.g., telephone closet, 3rd floor).
+System Location The physical location of this node(e.g., telephone closet, 3rd floor).
 The allowed string length is 0 to 255, and the allowed content is the ASCII characters from 32 to 126.
 System Contact The textual identification of the contact person for this managed node, together with information on how to contact this person.
 The allowed string length is 0 to 255, and the allowed content is ASCII characters from 32 to 126.
 Save Click to save changes.
 Reset Click to undo any changes made locally and revert to previously saved values.